bugVanisher/simple-sqlalchemy/README.md

 # simple-sqlalchemy
-build query in a elgant way
+build query in an elgant way using sqlchemy